-Lightly coat the inner diameter of the wheel hub opening with wheel bearing grease after a wheel change or tire rotation to prevent corrosion or rust build-up.
-Do not get grease on the wheel mounting surface or on the wheel nuts or bolts.
+Lightly coat the center of the wheel hub with wheel bearing grease after a wheel change or tire rotation to prevent corrosion or rust build-up.
+Do not get grease on the flat wheel mounting surface or on the wheel nuts or bolts.